peterliapin/onlinesales.core/README.md

 4. Run `docker compose up` command.

-5. Open docker desktop and verify Postgres and Elasticsearch containers are up and running.
+5. Open docker desktop and verify Postgres and Elastic containers are up and running.

 #### Setting up docker containers for development environment